 - If you are studying the the PMBOK Guide processes Process Group (PG) wise, then you should do about 125 questions each for Planning, Executing & M&C PGs.
 In addition, you should do 50-75 questions each for Initiating and Closing PGs.

-After you have understood the PMBOK Guide concepts and have done about 500questions, then you are ready for this step.
-In this step, you should do 1500 questions from independent sources.
-I have seen individuals who start feeling confident after doing about 500 questions in this step.
+I have seen individuals who start feeling confident after doing about 500 sample questions.
 But, I would still recommend that you should do at least 1500 questions before taking the exam.